arjunpur/motionperception/README.md

 3. **Investigate Prior vs. Sensory Reliability**
     - Manipulate the **strength of the prior** (broad vs. narrow) and **stimulus coherence** (low vs. high).
 See how these factors influence the probability of switching or the speed of accumulation in each model.
 4. **Assess Model Performance**
     - Evaluate *accuracy*, *distribution of estimates*, *bimodality*, and potentially *reaction times* (if implementing time-based accumulation).
-Compare these metrics to highlight differences between a “switching” strategy and a “continuous accumulation” strategy.
+Compare these metrics to highlight differences between a "switching" strategy and a "continuous accumulation" strategy.

-Ultimately, we aim to understand **how a seemingly “heuristic” switching observer** might approximate or diverge from **Bayesian optimal** performance—and how that might be supported by neural-level motion processing.
+Ultimately, we aim to understand **how a seemingly "heuristic" switching observer** might approximate or diverge from **Bayesian optimal** performance—and how that might be supported by neural-level motion processing.

 ---